balupton/javascript-can-do-what/README.md

 # JavaScript can do WHAT?!

+These are the notes for a talk I give.
+[Slides are here.](https://slides.com/balupton/what/) It was originally presented at [Port80 Perth - 2016 February Meetup](http://www.meetup.com/Port80-Perth/events/227567006/).

 An overview of the latest capabilities from the JavaScript Web Development scene. includes overviews of the benefits and when to use, for the following:

 * A brief history of JavaScript (90s, 00s, Prototype, jQuery, Backbone, TodoMVC, Virtual DOM, Node, Servers, Desktop)